Skip to the main content.

 Subdomains

 This type of website hierarchy is also under a root directory; however, instead of using folders to organize your website content, it's kind of like a website of its own.
 That's because it will usually have a separate content management system, templates, etc.—all while still being closely tied to the root directory or main domain.
 All subdomains are on the same level rather than being one within another, like with subdirectories.
-But each subdomain can have its own subdirectories if it makes sense for content organization.
+However, each subdomain can have its own subdirectories if it makes sense for content organization.

 When to use a subdomain

-Subdomains can provide organization and structure to your site if you have a lot of different—but important—content to share.
-They're also ideal if your business houses content that would be difficult to manage on one website.
-And—according to HubSpot community consensus—the SEO pros of moving to a subdomain outweigh the possible (and mostly unknown and at this point theoretical) cons.
+According to HubSpot community consensus, the SEO pros of moving to a subdomain outweigh the possible (mostly unknown and theoretical) cons.
 In this day and age, we don't believe any cons exist.
 However, SEO know-it-alls and ancient web tech guys will die on the hill that subdomains hurt your website's ranking.
 Come on.
 Is Google actually that stupid?
 Nope.
 And we do not see evidence of any "hurt."

 We frequently point the skeptics to this well-known 2017 video from Google Webmasters Trends Analyst John Mueller.